robofinch/generic-container/crates/generic-container/README.md

 [^blanket-container-t]: To satisfy the trait solver and avoid conflicting trait implementations, a [`GenericContainer<T, C>`] struct is provided.
-It is not necessary for blanket implementations over containers holding `dyn Trait`, but should be used for blanket implementations of `Trait` for containers holding an arbitrary `T: Trait` or `T: ?Sized + Trait`.
-(Note that `dyn Trait: !Sized + Trait`, so an implementation for `dyn Trait` does not conflict with a blanket implementation for `T: Trait`, but a blanket implementation for `T: ?Sized + Trait` includes the `dyn Trait` case.)
+It is not necessary for blanket implementations of `YourTrait` for any container holding `dyn YourTrait`, but should be used for blanket implementations for `GenericContainer<T, C>` for any container `C` holding a `T: ?Sized + YourTrait`, or similar.
 [^container-dyn-trait]: `Container<dyn Trait>` might not be the best choice;
   [`FragileContainer`] is preferred if possible.
 Just as functions are encouraged to take [`FnOnce`] or [`FnMut`] callbacks rather than [`Fn`] (if possible), it would be best to accept